Women are most fertile in their 20s, with fertility declining over time. Each month, a healthy woman’s chance of pregnancy is:

 - A gland inside the head, called the hypothalamus, releases gonadotropin-releasing hormone (GnRH)

-- The ovaries mature 10 to 20 eggs inside their follicles with the help of 2 other hormones: follicle stimulating hormone (FSH) and lutenizing hormone (LH)
+- The ovaries mature several eggs inside their follicles with the help of 2 other hormones: follicle stimulating hormone (FSH) and lutenizing hormone (LH)

 - Ovulation varies from person to person, but happens at or around day 14

-- When it occurs, the brain releases a large amount of LH at once
+- For it to occur, the pituitary gland releases a large amount of LH at once

 - This causes the fastest-growing follicle to rupture and release a mature egg into the fallopian tube